Skip to main content

 • Identity development (including sexual identity)

-We offer a variety of services to help the above areas of concern.
-We encourage you to reach out to make an initial appointment to discuss with a counselor what areas you may be struggling with and what we can do to help assist you.
-Also check out our Group Counseling which offers a great way to connect with other students who have experienced similar worries/concerns.
+We offer a variety of services to help navigate the above areas of concern.
+We encourage students to make an initial appointment with a counselor to discuss areas they may be struggling with and what we can do to help.
+Our Group Counseling offers a great way to connect with other students who have experienced similar concerns.

 Tips to help you transition to college: